timmussack/reactnativepresentation/README.md

 ## What is React Native?
 > Framework for building native mobile apps using JavaScript

-> Both iOS & Android apps can be created
+> Allow you to create both iOS & Android apps

 ## Benefits of React Native
-> The web development team can maintain mobile code base

 > Companies don't have to hire separate developers
   - iOS (Swift, Objective-C)
   - Android (Java, Kotlin)

-> Easy to get started with Expo

 > Great documentation
  - https://reactnative.dev/